wp-plugins/el-gallery/readme.txt

 = Configuration =

-Once installed, you will find the configuration menu for EL-Gallery in the ìAppearanceî section of  your wordpress administration page.
+Once installed, you will find the configuration menu for EL-Gallery in the ‚ÄúAppearance‚Äù section of  your wordpress administration page.

 There you will be able to modify the duration of each slide as well as a few other functions:

-* EL-Gallery uses responsive design, and you may wish to choose a specific page width at which the thumbnails will go from 8 per line to 5 per line. * You may wish to disable the links on a galleryís images. * If you have installed the WP Mobile Detect plugin, donít forget to activate the corresponding option so images may display in a lighter format when on mobile devices.
+* EL-Gallery uses responsive design, and you may wish to choose a specific page width at which the thumbnails will go from 8 per line to 5 per line. * You may wish to disable the links on a gallery‚Äôs images. * If you have installed the WP Mobile Detect plugin, don‚Äôt forget to activate the corresponding option so images may display in a lighter format when on mobile devices.

 == Installation ==